Aorimn/dislocker/README.txt

 datafiles that allow access to the encrypted volume.
 Besides that you will see big "encrypted" files that hold the actual encrypted volume.

-On the other side, it is a bitlocker volume.
-Just with some unused space, from the bitlocker point-of-view.
+On the other side, it is a BitLocker volume.
+Just with some unused space, from the BitLocker point-of-view.
 That's where the FAT32 stuff lives.

 So, to access a  BitLocker-To-Go encrypted media, the whole partition is the volume that dislocker works with.
 The use of dislocker is therefore the same